|

 Mark Timson (Designer and developer)

 The excerpts from stories told by Asatchaq Jimmie Kivilliguk (1891-1980), Piquk Solomon Killigivuk and Tukummiq Carol Omnik are taken from Asatchaq and Lowenstein (1992: 8, 30, 31, 45, 48, 51, 53, 55, 60), Lowenstein (1993: 116), and unpublished material courtesy of Tom Lowenstein.
 The stories were recorded by Tom Lowenstein between 1973 and 1988, and translated by Tukummiq Carol Omnik and Tom Lowenstein.
+Thanks go to Harry Persaud, Michael Row and Ian Taylor for organizing the photography

 for the project.
 We would also like to thank David Neufeld (Parks